imkumar77/Coffee-Shop-Revenue-Analysis-Dashboard-Excel-/README.md

   **Sales and Marketing Success**

--Identified Peak Sales Periods: Successfully identified peak sales periods (lunch and dinner times, Tuesdays and Fridays), allowing for optimized staffing and promotional strategies.
+- Identified Peak Sales Periods: Successfully identified peak sales periods (lunch and dinner times, Tuesdays and Fridays), allowing for optimized staffing and promotional strategies.

 - Successful Product Mix: Established a diverse product mix with a range of popular and profitable categories.